cameronmcefee/plax/readme.md

 `yRange` &mdash; integer: is the distance across the y-axis the object will travel.

-`invert` &mdash; boolean: inverting will invert the direction the object will travel across each axis.
+`invert` &mdash; boolean: inverting will invert the direction the object will travel across each axis.*

+\* The same effect can be achieved by providing `xRange` and `yRange` with negative numbers, making it possible to invert only a single axis.

 ### enable()